Some relevant titles

 Warlord – aratral (war+lord)

-Warrior – thaistur (the one who does martial arts)
+Warrior – thaistur (one who does martial arts)

 Weaponeer – mesinsam (armament man)